-This dog may inherit a single, partial or double layer coat and as a result of this can shed lightly or copiously.
+This dog may inherit a single, partial or double layer coat.
+As a result of this can shed lightly or heavily.

 Choosing a puppy of two Peke-a-paps with the coat you prefer reduces the element of surprise here, if that worries you.